 - Parking: Wapta Lake Picnic Area

-Paget Peak is often recommended to those that want to start scrambling in the Canadian Rockies.
+Paget Peak is often recommended to those who want to start scrambling in the Canadian Rockies.
 It’s an easy scramble, with nothing technical involved.
 It’s also one of the shorter scrambles you can complete in the Canadian Rockies, making it an excellent option for those who want to get out but don’t have an entire day.

 Emerald Lake Circuit